-The witnesses are the pivot of any case—involving a factual controversy.
-Here are 10 case-winning witness prep tips, which can help lawyers tip the scale in their favor during a trial, and make judges separate fact from fiction.
+The witnesses are the pivot of any case – involving a factual controversy.
+These case-winning witness prep tips can help lawyers tip the scales in their favor during a trial, and help judges to separate fact from fiction.

 By Brad Litchfield, Trial Lawyer